csaye/coding-challenges/README.md

 ## ReverseString

-Takes a string input from the console and prints the reverse of that string.
+Returns the reverse of a given string.

 ## Sort